spacemeshos/go-spacemesh/activation_service_poc/docs/README.md

 Use the attached configs, replicate the command line and run the binary files:

-1. Download the most recent release of node-split-poc go-spacemesh from the [releases page](https://github.com/spacemeshos/go-spacemesh/releases).
+1. Download the most recent release of node-split-poc go-spacemesh from the [releases page](https://github.com/spacemeshos/go-spacemesh/releases) and look for `node-split-poc` releases.
-// TODO check the link to the releases @pigmej
 2. Extract the archive and copy the config files (*.json)
 3. Run the binary or binaries using the same commands specified in the docker-compose file.